aequasi/KeenClient-PHP/README.md

 $client->addEvents([ 'purchases' => $purchases, 'sign_ups' => $signUps ]);
 ```

-###Send batched events in parallel
+####Send batched events in Parallel
 Useful for large batch processing jobs.
 From the [Guzzle docs](http://guzzlephp.org/webservice-client/webservice-client.html#executing-commands-in-parallel) on parallel commands:
 > he client will serialize each request and send them all in parallel.
 If an error is encountered during the transfer, then a Guzzle\Service\Exception\CommandTransferException is thrown, which allows you to retrieve a list of commands that succeeded and a list of commands that failed.

-#####Example:
+######Example:
 ```php
 $eventChunks = array_chunk( $events, 500 );
 foreach( $eventChunks as $eventChunk )